 And what about in an emergency?
 How will someone find you?

 Here is a secret to finding your approximate location even if you don't have a smartphone or it's too cold to take your hands out of your pockets: find the nearest lamppost.

 Why?
 Because every lamppost in the park has a number near the base.
-The first two or three digits tell you the nearest street.
+The first two digits tell you the nearest street.
 (Central Park stretches from 59th Street to 110th Street).
 The final two digits, the lamp's number in that series, indicate which side of the park you're in—even numbers mean east and odd mean west.

-Arun Kristian Das is a digital content creator for FOX 5 NY.
+Arun Kristian Das is a senior digital content creator for FOX 5 NY.
 He learned this secret the first time he volunteered at a New York Road Runners race in Central Park.
 He has spent countless hours in the park but still sometimes gets turned around.